vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 [^return_set_of_matching_entities]: in a real implementation, systems will efficiently cache the set of entities they match - the `context` will not have to continuously iterate over all existing entities.

 [^dataflow_programming]: "dataflow programming".

+[^easier_serialization]: the use of numerical IDs instead of pointers and the separation of data and logic make serialization trivial.